cockpit-project/cockpit/HACKING.md

 ## Development Dependencies

-For more complex hacking no Cockpit, you need to build Cockpit locally and install the relevant dependencies.
-Currently recent x86_64 architectures of Fedora are most often used for development.
+For more complex hacking on Cockpit, you need to build Cockpit locally and install the relevant dependencies.
+Currently, recent x86_64 architectures of Fedora are most often used for development.

 Check `tools/cockpit.spec` for the concrete Fedora build dependencies.